health-knowledge/Health-Research-Summaries/acne/misc-articles/Spicy foods and acne.md

 > The vast majority (85%) of the respondents in the study had reported that consumption of **spicy foods** led to flares and/or aggravated the pre-existing acne in their instance.

 Dave, Kairavee, and Vivek Choksi.
 "Factors aggravating or precipating acne."
 National Journal of Community Medicine 1.01 (2010): 44-46.

+---

+## Case control trial with 45 volunteers
+> Changes in the mean number of noninflamed, inflamed or total lesions within the study period did not differ significantly between three study groups (p=0.22, 0.54 and 0.46, respectively).
+In patients receiving red pepper, mild amelioration of acne lesions was documented.
+According to the findings of this study, neither black pepper, nor red pepper is associated with exacerbation of acne lesions.
+Red pepper even may have mild ameliorating effect on acne lesions

+Dougan,P. and Rafikhah,N., 20143349761, English, Journal article, Pakistan, 2077-2033 1992-1470, 6, (2), Faisalabad, Asian Journal of Clinical Nutrition, (53–58), Asian Network for Scientific Information, Red and black types of pepper and acne vulgaris: a case-control study., (2014)